 Whether you have got the latest iPhone (from 11 series) or earlier iOS device, microphone issues are frequently irritating you.
 And you can’t help but cursing your device.
 Not really!
 There are some solutions to this problem, and you can to fix the grayed-out speaker button on your iPhone 7 and 7 Plus.

-“In an internal document distributed to Apple Authorized Service Providers this week, obtained by MacRumors, Apple said affected customers may experience a grayed-out speaker button during phone calls.
-The issue may also prevent affected customers from being heard during phone calls or FaceTime video chats.” – MacRumors
+The issue was first occurred in 2018 during May, and Apple acknowledged this microphone issue on iPhone 7 and 7 Plus.
+At the time, Apple released an internal document, which was obtained by MacRumors.
+As per this document, “affected customers might experience a grayed-out speaker button during phone calls.
+The issue may also prevent affected customers from being heard during phone calls or FaceTime video chats.”

 Before we start:

-- As per reports, affected customers experience grayed-out speaker button during phone calls.
+- It has been noticed that affected customers experience grayed-out speaker button during phone calls.
 The issue prevents them from being heard during phone calls or FaceTime video chats.
-Follow the below-mentioned solutions to resolve the problem.
-(Start with the first and go ahead only when it doesn’t work.)

 - Make sure to disconnect or power off any Bluetooth headsets or other audio accessories connected to your device.
 Open Settings app → Bluetooth → tap on the “i” button next to the Bluetooth accessory → tap on Forget This Device and confirm.